Fremantle Stuff > buildings >

 This place was included in the 'North Fremantle Heritage Study' (1994) as a place contributing to the development and heritage of North Fremantle.
 It was also identified in 'Fremantle's Landscape: A Study for the Municipal Inventory' (2001).

 Description.
 Gilbert Fraser Reserve is a public recreation area dating from at least 1894.
 It is the home ground for the North Fremantle Amateur Football Club, formed in 1920.
 It contains a football oval, other playing fields, the grandstand, clubrooms, memorial gates, fences, tennis courts and flood lights.
-The Memorial gates honour Laurie Tetley, long-time treasurer and supporter of the North Fremantle Amateur Football Club and L.R.
-Charlton for his long association with the Tennis Club are also a feature of the place.
+The Memorial gates, [which] honour Laurie Tetley, long-time treasurer and supporter of the North Fremantle Amateur Football Club, and L.R.
+Charlton for his long association with the Tennis Club, are also a feature of the place.
 The Norfolk Island Pines planted after the Second World War contribute to the aesthetic and landmark qualities of the place.

 The current grandstand, constructed in 1913, stands on the same site as the original grandstand.
 The current pavilion features a timber grandstand over timber clubrooms and ablutions.
 A social hall was added in 1957 to accommodate the Hockey Club.
 The pavilion was restored in the early 1990s.